remyleone/pycolo/docs/api.rst

 Internals
 ---------

-These items are an internal component to Requests, and should never be seen by the end user (developer).
-This part of the API documentation exists for those who are extending the functionality of Requests.
+These items are an internal component to Pycolo, and should never be seen by the end user (developer).
+This part of the API documentation exists for those who are extending the functionality of Pycolo.

 Classes
 ~~~~~~~

-.. autoclass:: requests.Response
+.. autoclass:: pycolo.Response
    :inherited-members:

-.. autoclass:: requests.Request
-   :inherited-members:

-.. _sessionapi:

-.. autoclass:: requests.Session
+.. autoclass:: pycolo.request
    :inherited-members: